12th August 2019

 Last Friday Saoirse followed me around the sanctuary whooping her annoyance because I was accompanied by a construction worker who was unfamiliar to her.
 She always brought a smile to my face as she expressed her displeasure at anyone unfamiliar encroaching on her home, sometimes by coming right up close to them, sticking her neck out and vocalising loudly, and other times stalking them threateningly from behind.
 She has even been know to give a painful peck if she really dislikes someone.

 Her feet and knees had become swollen and for the last year she was limping on and off.
-But by Saturday she suddenly couldn’t stand and she had gone off her food.
-Pain relief didn’t see to have any effect on her.
-I decided that it would be wrong to leave her in severe pain.
+She had managed with veterinary care and pain relief, but suddenly couldn’t stand and she had gone off her food.
+It would be wrong to leave her in severe pain.
 Given her age, her history of exploitation, and her heavy weight, it was unlikely that she could ever again enjoy a day free of pain.
-In fact, we would have acted earlier had this sudden severe onset happened on a week day.
+We made the decision to have her put to sleep.

 Saoirse (pronounced seer-sha) is the Irish word for freedom.
 She was rescued from a family who had bought her to kill her and eat her for Christmas dinner.
 When the time came, the children in the house were not able to bring themselves to allow their parents to kill her.
 And so she lived until the following September when she was advertised for sale ‘for breeding’.